transistorgit/raspi-pixelfont-lightpainter/README.md

 for writing some amazing words of light into the air.

 I would be happy if you use it as a suggestion for own experiments with computers and electronics.
+What you can also do with lightpainting you can see on my son's google plus profile: https://plus.google.com/113781326896839013461/posts

 best regards
 Bernd